exyi/coberec/docs/thesis/approaches.md

 The advantage of most dynamically typed platforms is that there is no problem to create a new type at runtime.
 In Javascript, the `{}` expression creates an empty object and assigning to `obj.myField` creates a new field if it does not exist already.
-We can also assign a field using the `obj["myField"] = value` notation, and any expression may be used instead of `"myField"`.
+It is possible to assign a field using `obj["myField"] = value` notation, and any expression may be used instead of `"myField"`.
-Unlike in C#, where we always have to declare the types in code, we just create any objects at runtime.
+Unlike in C#, where it is necessary to declare the types in code, we just create any objects at runtime.
 This means that there is no need to declare an expected type when we want to deserialize an object from JSON.

 Using a [Proxy object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy), we can even intercept fundamental operations on an object, like a field access.